cliffhall/Fismo/docs/api/IFismoOperate.md

 * [`Transitioned`](#transitioned)

 **Reverts if**
-- caller is not the machine's operator (contract or EOA)
+- Caller is not the machine's Operator address
-- _`machineId` does not refer to a valid machine
+- Machine does not exist
-- _`actionId` is not valid for the user's current state in the given machine
+- Action is not valid for the user's current State in the given Machine
-- any invoked guard logic reverts (revert reason is guard response)
+- Any invoked guard logic reverts

 **Signature**
 ```solidity